• Skip to primary navigation

 Sesame seeds for topping (optional).
 You can use both black or white sesame seeds.

-Dough formed
+Dough formed.

-Covered dough, start of the first rise
+Covered dough, start of the first rise.

-Dough doubled in size
+Dough doubled in size.

-Deflate dough.
+Divided dough.

 You can leave the dough rising overnight.
 After the first rise, when the dough has doubled, store it inside your fridge covered with plastic wrap.
 The next morning, leave dough at room temperature for 5 to 10 minutes, then resume shaping.

-challah rolls before second rise
+Challah rolls before second rise.

-challah rolls after second rise
+Challah rolls after second rise.

-a tray full of baked challah rolls
+A tray full of baked challah rolls.

 My baker's schedule when I'm baking these buns for dinner: